TACC/tacc-web-epic-tables/README.md

 1. Edit templates and data in:
     - `templates/`
     - `assets/`
+2. (If not already done) Install dependencies:
+    - `npm ci` (a.k.a. `rm -rf node_modules && npm install`)
-2. Run build script:
+3. Run build script:
     - `npm run build`
-3. Confirm output in:
+4. Confirm output in:
     - `dist/`
-4. Use output.
+5. Use output.